The Beacon School, Amersham

 The new head of art is spear-heading a more contemporary outlook in the department so expect more investment in art resourcing over the next year.

 The Beacon was one of the founding schools of the Prep School Baccalaureate (PSB) – an alternative to the Common Entrance curriculum criticised by some heads for its ‘rote learning’ reputation.
 Basically the PSB encourages a set of learning skills – Communication, Collaboration, Leadership, Independence, Reviewing and Improving and Thinking and Learning – across all areas of school life within a spine of 10 core subjects, with the curriculum set not by a board but by each individual school.

-The mix seems to be working– over the last two years, 30 boys gained scholarships to the likes of Harrow, Oundle and Berkhamsted School.
+The mix seems to be working – over the last three years, 40 boys gained scholarships to the likes of Harrow, Oundle and Berkhamsted School.
 The 2019 Transfer Test pass mark into grammar schools was 70% (trust me, that’s excellent).
 Local options include Dr Challoner’s Grammar School in Amersham, The Royal Grammar in High Wycombe and Chesham Grammar.

 This is an area The Beacon delivers particularly well on.
 The core message of ‘be kind, be kind, be kind’ as the school ethos is a powerful starting point (compare to other schools and their mottos of ambition, strive, success etc.), and this is backed up with active teaching of life skills like mindfulness from Reception upwards, Years 7 & 8 mentoring the younger boys and the permanent school counsellor.